-The lymphatic system, which is a part of the immune system, works to keep body fluid levels in balance and to defend the body against infections.

-- The lymphatic system is a network of very small tubes (or vessels) that drain lymph fluid from all over the body.
-Lymph is a clear, watery fluid that contains proteins, salts, and other substances.
-The major parts of the lymphatic system (for detailed information, see Cleveland Clinic Lymphatic System or Kids Health Spleen and Lymphatic System) (1.a):
+Essential Understandings Essential Knowledge and Skills The lymphatic system, which is a part of the immune system, works to keep body fluid In order to meet these standards, it is expected that levels in balance and to defend the body against infections. students will • The lymphatic system is a network of very small tubes (or vessels) that drain lymph • explain the structures and functions of the fluid from all over the body.
+Lymph is a clear, watery fluid that contains proteins, lymphatic system (1.a); salts, and other substances.
+The major parts of the lymphatic system (1.a): • promote the importance of maintaining ◦ Lymph. healthy cardiovascular and lymphatic systems • Lymph nodes. for good health and disease prevention (2.a, • Lymphatic vessels.
+3.a). • Collecting ducts. • Spleen.
+Additional resources: o Thymus.
+Health Smart Virginia • Tonsils and adenoid.
+EVERFI • Bone marrow. • Appendix. • The lymphatic system helps defend the body against germs (viruses, bacteria, and fungi) that can cause illnesses.

-- Lymph

-- Lymph nodes

-- Lymphatic vessels

-- o Collecting ducts

-- Spleen

-- o Thymus

-- Tonsils and adenoid

-- o Bone marrow

-- o Appendix

-- The lymphatic system helps defend the body against germs (viruses, bacteria, and fungi) that can cause illnesses.
 Lymph nodes filter germs.
 Inside the lymph nodes, lymphocytes called T-cells and B-cells help the body fight infection.
 B cells make antibodies-special proteins that stop infections from spreading by trapping disease-causing germs and destroying them.
-(2.a) T-Cells migrate to the infection to help destroy it.
+(2.a) T-Cells migrate to the infection to help destroy it. • When a person has an infection, germs collect in the lymph nodes and cause